tr00/tr00/README.md

 ### Hi there 👋

+I'm a computer science student currently studying at RWTH Aachen.
+My main interests are compilers and high performance data structures.

 <!--
 **tr00/tr00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.